Six Family-Friendly Hikes Around the Willamette Valley

 Other rules of note: Dogs are not allowed, the trails are open dawn to dusk, cyclists are not permitted on the trails, and hikers should respect all wildlife and other visitors.
 Learn more about trail guidelines and the hiking experience.

-Best for older children, the 6.5-mile Molalla River Rim Trail Loop has a bit of everything that makes the Willamette Valley so great: old-growth forest, plentiful opportunities to watch wildlife, and (in summer) wild berries that can be plucked right from the vine.
+Best for older children, the 6.5-mile Molalla River Rim Trail Loop offers old-growth forest views, plentiful opportunities to watch wildlife, and (in summer) wild berries that can be plucked right from the vine.